 New approaches to tame the immune system in the fight against cancer are getting us closer to a future where cancer becomes a curable disease.
-I spoke with experts in the field to gather a realistic overview of the potential of four of these promising new cancer treatments.
+Personalized vaccines, cell therapy, gene editing and microbiome treatments are four technologies that will change the way cancer is treated.

-It seems increasingly evident that the solution won’t be a single ‘cure for cancer’.
+It seems increasingly evident that there won’t be a single ‘cure’.
 Rather, each patient will be treated accordingly to their specific needs.
-For personalized medicine to become a reality, we need a range of therapies wide enough to cover the whole spectrum of cancer.
+But for personalized medicine to become a reality, we need a range of therapies wide enough to cover the whole spectrum of cancer.

-In recent years, several new technologies have arisen with the promise of improving the outcomes of cancer treatments by helping the immune system identify and attack tumors, a field known as immuno-oncology.
-These technologies could make a big difference in the development of effective options that take us closer to being able to ‘cure’ cancer.
+In recent years, there has been a surge of new technologies aiming to help the immune system identify and attack tumors, a field known as immuno-oncology.
+These technologies could make a big difference in the way we treat cancer, taking us closer to being able to ‘cure’ this disease.

-Cancer is caused by mutations that transform healthy cells into tumor cells.
-These mutations are often at the center of new therapies for cancer, but they can be very different in each tumor.
+Cancer is caused by genetic mutations that transform healthy cells into tumor cells.
+These mutations are often at the center of new therapies for cancer; however, they can be very different in each individual tumor.

-Results from early clinical trials have shown promise for the vaccines, which are being developed in collaboration with Genentech, and Marett expects it could be ready for the market in the early 2020’s.
+Results from early clinical trials have shown promise for BioNTech’s personalized vaccines, which are being developed in collaboration with Genentech.
+Marett expects the technology could be ready for the market in the early 2020s.

-Still, the technology faces some challenges, such as establishing a manufacturing system that can reliably produce a different product every time.
-“If you can’t do that, even if you have the most efficacious product in the world, hospitals will not use an unreliable supply,” points out Marett.
+Still, the company is yet to establish a manufacturing system that can reliably produce a different product every time.
+“Even if you have the most efficacious product in the world, hospitals will not use an unreliable supply,” pointed out Marett.

-Marett argues that this approach could be particularly useful for certain types of cancer that often carry high numbers of mutations, including epithelial cancers such as lung and bowel cancer.
-For cancers with lower mutation loads, like ovarian or prostate cancer, he noted that other technologies, such as CAR-T therapy, might be more suitable for the patients.
+He argues that these personalized vaccines could be particularly useful for certain types of cancer that often carry high numbers of mutations, such as lung and bowel cancer.
+For cancers with lower mutation loads, like ovarian or prostate cancer, other technologies, such as CAR-T therapy, might be more suitable for the patients.

 Guiding immune cells to attack

-Last year, the first cell therapies for cancer were approved.
-The technology, called CAR-T cell therapy, consists in taking immune T-cells from the patient, engineering them to target a specific antigen, and injecting them back.
+In 2018, we saw the first approval of a cell therapy for cancer.
+The technology, called CAR-T cell therapy, consists of taking immune T-cells from the patient and genetically engineering them to target a specific cancer antigen.

-“CAR-T is changing the treatment paradigm for cancer by creating targeted treatments that are specific to cancer cells,” says Christian Homsy, CEO at Celyad, a Belgian CAR-T company.
+“CAR-T is changing the treatment paradigm for cancer by creating targeted treatments that are specific to cancer cells,” said Christian Homsy, Executive Director of the board of Celyad, a Belgian CAR-T developer.
 “Our goal is to develop precise, targeted treatments that eradicate disease while sparing healthy tissue, and in doing so, improving patient lives.”

 Indeed, CAR-T clinical trials have shown impressive results in patients that relapse and have exhausted other treatment options.
-However, the technology has also shown some strong side effects and led to some patient deaths.
+However, the technology has also shown some severe side effects that led to patient deaths.

 “With the potency of CAR-T, what you want to absolutely ensure is that the target antigen is not expressed on normal tissue, because if it is you can really wipe out organs and potentially severely handicap or even kill the patient,” said Marett.

 Among these players is Celyad.
-The company engineers T-cells to carry a molecule, borrowed from another type of immune cell called natural killer cells, with the capacity to target 80% of cancer cells.
-This could make it effective, not only against blood cancers, but also in solid tumors, which are a challenge for cell therapies.
+The company engineers T-cells to carry a molecule, borrowed from another type of immune cells called natural killer cells, with the capacity to target 80% of cancer cells.
+This could make it effective not only against blood cancers, but also in solid tumors, which are a challenge for cell therapies.

 “Celyad’s CAR-T approach exploits the molecular differences between cancer and healthy cells, homing in precisely on the cells that cause disease.
 These targeted approaches will hopefully lead to more tolerable treatments with higher efficacy and cure rates, particularly for patients with limited treatment options,” said Homsy.

-Another issue with the technology is its price, with six-figure price tags in the US.
-Part of the reason is that the therapy is manufactured individually using each patient’s cells.
-Several companies are developing off-the-shelf versions of CAR-T that can be derived from a donor and that use a simplified manufacturing process.
+Another issue with the technology is its six-figure price.
+Part of the reason is that the therapy has to be manufactured individually using each patient’s cells.
+Several companies are developing off-the-shelf versions that can be derived from a donor with a simplified manufacturing process.
 Celyad and the French company Cellectis, the first to run clinical trials with these off-the-shelf cells, are among these.

-These new and improved generations of CAR-T cell therapy are promising, but are still in the early stages of clinical trials and will need a few years until they can reach the market.
+These new and improved generations of CAR-T cell therapy are promising.
+However, they are still in the early stages of clinical trials and will need a few years until they can reach the market.

 Making cancer technology more precise